Big Pigeon in Southwest Iowa

 Fantasies Unrealized

-In the euphoria that prevailed in the ETO during the pursuit of the retreating Germany Army across northern France in late August 1944, different Allied commanders had their fantasies.
-One such scenario imagined a Third Army dash across Lorraine, smash through the Siegfried Line to the north, and advance through the German Rhineland to the Rhine River zone shown on the upper right of the accompanying map.
+In the euphoria that prevailed in the ETO during the pursuit of the retreating Germany Army across northern France in late August 1944, Allied commanders had different fantasies.
+One scenario imagined a Third Army dash across Lorraine, smash through the Siegfried Line to the north, and advance through the German Rhineland to the Rhine River zone shown on the upper right of the accompanying map.

 In truth, the Third Army fought for three and a half months in northeastern France, suffered over 5,000 dead, and failed to significantly penetrate the Siegfried Line.